ProgressiveActionNight/progressiveactionnight.org/_posts/events/2018-10-01-progactionnight.md

 Join us for Progressive Action Night, our series of actions, study groups, and trainings supporting grassroots and progressive campaigns and causes!

+• Flip Long Island & United Thru Action Voter Education -- We are mobilizing NYers to help Democrats win key State Senate races across Long Island.
+Join us for an evening of discussion with LI candidates Monica Martinez (SD3), John Brooks (SD8) and Anna Kaplan (SD7).
+Learn about these key races and how we in the NYC can help to flip Long Island and NY State to the Democrats.

 [**Sign your organization up to use the space**](https://docs.google.com/forms/d/199tNQLkHzXmQKWTVkgRLsbKZ35_J3g5jgDVBFrVSBrQ/edit)

 ## About the Series